SummaryRead the full fact sheet

-Psoriasis is an inflammatory skin condition.
+Psoriasis is an inflammatory condition.
 It is not contagious.
 Symptoms include red scaly patches on skin, itchiness and flaking of the skin.
 The areas most commonly affected are the scalp, elbows and knees, but psoriasis can occur anywhere on the body.
 There is no cure for psoriasis, but it can be completely controlled with treatment.

 Symptoms of psoriasis